ASBench: Image Anomalies Synthesis Benchmark for Anomaly Detection: Result and Discussions

 The experimental results indicate that no single anomaly synthesis method demonstrates universal superiority.
 Our investigation reveals that current anomaly synthesis methods and detection algorithms, predominantly validated on the MVTec AD dataset.
 Consequently, optimal performance on MVTec AD is achieved by employing the synthesis method originally proposed within the respective detection algorithms.
 However, when these approaches are extended to alternative datasets and integrated with different processing algorithms, the previously superior detection algorithms and synthesis methods fail to maintain their performance advantages, demonstrating significant performance degradation in cross-dataset applications.

 As evidenced by Fig.~\ref{fig:comparison_radar_AUC_Image} and Table~\ref{tab:Comparative_Analysis_of_12_Synthesis_Methods}, significant performance variations are observed across different combinations of detection algorithm and synthesis method on various datasets.
-Regarding image-level anomaly classification, the four synthesis methods, DestSeg, DRAEM, Fractal, and AnomalyDiffusion exhibit generally stable performance across all four detection algorithms, with notable exceptions: CutPaste combined with DRAEM's algorithm achieves state-of-the-art classification results on BTAD, while the integration of DestSeg synthesis and DRAEM detection proves optimal for VisA.
-These dataset-specific performance patterns underscore the importance of context-sensitive method selection in anomaly detection tasks.
-For pixel-level anomaly localization, the AnomalyDiffusion framework demonstrates robust compatibility with most synthesis methods on VisA, MPDD, BTAD, and MTD datasets.
+Regarding image-level anomaly classification, the four synthesis methods, DestSeg, DRAEM, Fractal, and AnomalyDiffusion exhibit generally stable performance across all four detection algorithms.
+With notable exceptions: CutPaste combined with DRAEM's algorithm achieves state-of-the-art results on BTAD, where textures are relatively simple and homogeneous.
+In contrast, the VisA dataset contains multi-instance objects, making it more suitable for methods like FPI and NSA that employ seamless image editing and blending, or Fractal-based techniques that generate diversified anomalies through synthetic fractal patterns.
+For datasets focusing on multi-view, fine-grained details (e.g., MPDD, MTD), generative models such as AnomalyDiffusion and RealNet perform better, as they excel at simulating detailed anomalies.
+For pixel-level anomaly localization, the AnomalyDiffusion detection pipelines demonstrates robust compatibility with most synthesis methods on VisA, MPDD, BTAD, and MTD datasets.
 However, on the MVTec AD dataset, synthesis strategies derived from DRAEM and DestSeg yield superior localization performance compared to AnomalyDiffusion.